ericdequ/Sports/data/blog/Football/TE/run_blocking_opening_up_running_lanes.md

 # Run Blocking: Opening Up Running Lanes

 Effective run blocking is the backbone of a successful ground attack in football.
 Offensive linemen must master various strategies and techniques to open up running lanes for their backs.
-In this comprehensive guide, we'll blend player knowledge with coaching wisdom to discuss key elements such as understanding blocking schemes, maintaining leverage, and driving through defenders.
+In this comprehensive guide, well blend player knowledge with coaching wisdom to discuss key elements such as understanding blocking schemes, maintaining leverage, and driving through defenders.

 ## Understanding Blocking Schemes